rackerlabs/docs-developer-blog/_posts/2018-06-05-lpn-overview-part2.md

     - General
 ---

-In Part 1 of this two-part series we introduced License Plate Numbers (LPN) in the Oracle&reg; Warehouse Management System (WMS).
-In this followup post we'll discuss describe the various types of inventory transactions you can perform with License Plate Numbers (LPN).
+In Part 1 of this two-part series, we introduced License Plate Numbers (LPNs) in the Oracle&reg; Warehouse Management System (WMS).
+In this followup post we'll discuss describe the various types of inventory transactions you can perform with LPNs.

 <!-- more -->